zajichek/zajichek/_codex_suggestions/02_homepage_and_navigation_recommendations.md

 ```

 ### Sequential implementation steps
-1. Pick 3 or 4 posts that best represent the site.
+1. Pick 3 or 4 published posts that best represent the site.
 2. Add one-sentence descriptions for each.
 3. Put this section before the listing.
 4. Refresh featured links quarterly or after major new posts.